FAE grp

-FAE grp (also known as First Access Entertainment Group) is an entertainment company founded by Sarah Stennett and owner of Access Industries Len Blavatnik, with offices in London, and New York.
+FAE grp (also known as First Access Entertainment Group) is an entertainment company founded by Sarah Stennett and Len Blavatnik, the owner of Access Industries.
 It launched in 2015 and is the successor to Stennett's first company Turn First Artists, which was absorbed into the new venture.
-Since then, the activities of the company have evolved to include a record label (Access Records), publishing (First Access Publishing), Sports Management (First Access Sports), and a seed funding venture called "Fund by First Access Entertainment".
+Since then, the company has expanded beyond London to also include New York headquarters, the activities of the company have evolved to include a record label (Access Records), publishing (First Access Publishing), Sports Management (First Access Sports), and a seed funding venture called "Fund by First Access Entertainment".

 The company is most known for managing recording artists Iggy Azalea, Ellie Goulding, Jessie J, Rita Ora, and Madison Beer.
 Prior to his death in 2017, then upcoming-rapper Lil Peep was managed through a joint-venture with FAE.
 His music has since been released posthumously through the company and Peep's estate.
 Also in 2019, American burlesque-come-recording group the Pussycat Dolls reformed and released new music with Access Records.
 Later that year Blavatnik would resign as a director from the company.